 It is for this reason that the scholars (rahimahumullaah) stated that: fasting is the secret between the servant and his Lord.
 So Allaah has specified it from amongst all the other actions, for He said:

-((Fasting is for Me; and I shall grant recompense for it.))
+((Fasting is for Me; and I shall grant reward for it.))

 So every action is for the person except for fasting – for it is for Allaah, and the scholars have interpreted this hadeeth in that the righteous actions other than fasting can be taken from in the settlement of accounts (in the Hereafter) for the one who is oppressed – if it is the case that the worshipper had oppressed someone – with the exception of fasting.
 It cannot be taken from in the settlement of accounts because Allaah said:

-((It is for Me and I shall grant recompense for it.))”
+((It is for Me and I shall grant reward for it.))”

 (Taken from: Miftaah Daarus Sa’aadah vol 2 p.867-868, Lataa-if al-Ma’aarif p.211 and Fath Dhil-Jalaali wal Ikraam be-Sharh Buloogh Al-Maraam p.12)

 Reported by Al-Bukhaaree (no.1904 & 7492) and Muslim (no.2701) with slight variations in wording between them, refer to the two Saheehs for the full wordings of this hadeeth.

 Part of a hadeeth reported by Al-Bukhaaree (no.7492) and Muslim (no.2701) with similar wording.
 The wording above is that of Al-Bukhaaree.